Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Reactive Multi-Context Systems

-and react to switching the stove on or off: depending on the current power state of the stove that is stored in a knowledge base associated to $\Ctxt_{st}$, whenever the switch is activated, the bridge rules derive an update of the knowledge base where the power state is reversed. \end{example}
+and react to switching the stove on or off: depending on the current power state of the stove that is stored in the knowledge base of $\Ctxt_{st}$, whenever the switch is activated, the bridge rules derive an update of the knowledge base where the power state is reversed. \end{example}